-By now the two main mountain activities have been covered, but there are many more exciting activities to choose from on this third day - so many tempting options, you might decide to stay three days longer!
+After a rest at our hotel, you could head out to a variety of different fun activities.
+If you are too pooped from this big day, just pick from among the dozens of fine restaurants many tempting options, you might decide to stay three days longer!
 Rather than lay out one specific plan here, we suggest various excursions to pick from and leave the selection to you: hiking, boat rides, or scenic train trips to nearby cities.